mccurdyc/gothamgo2018-neighbor/proposal/gothamgo2018-neighbor-proposal.md

 Organization/Affiliation: StockX, LLC
 Shirt Size: M
-Bio: Colton McCurdy is a backend engineer at StockX who has designed, implemented and maintained many of the company's microservices written in Go.
-Prior to joining StockX in 2017, Colton completed his B.S in Computer Science at Allegheny College, where his research focus was in Mutation Testing which has lead to his newfound interest in Resiliency (chaos) Engineering.
-The premise of both Mutation Testing and Chaos Engineering is to design an experiment --- think of mutated versions of the code or infrastructure --- that will lead to the propagation of errors.
+Bio: Colton McCurdy is a backend engineer at StockX who has designed, implemented and maintained many of the company's services written in Go.
+Prior to joining StockX in 2017, Colton completed his B.S in Computer Science at Allegheny College, where his research focus was in Mutation Testing which led to his new-found interest in Resiliency (Chaos) Engineering.
+The premise of both Mutation Testing and Chaos Engineering is to design an experiment --- mutated versions of the code or infrastructure --- that leads to error propagation.

 ## Notes
 + three authors, but one presenter